Skip to content

 Meet the team: Dr. Kee Jim

-Meet the TELUS Agriculture & Consumer Goods team members who are empowering and connecting our customers, from producers to consumers, for a more sustainable future.
+Meet the TELUS Agriculture & Consumer Goods team members who are committed to helping our customers move their business forward in a more informed, agile and sustainable way.

 Dr. Kee Jim has spent his life immersed in agriculture.
 Growing up on a ranch gave him the background and experience to found Feedlot Health Management Services in 1983, which he grew until its acquisition by TELUS Agriculture in 2020.
-He is now the Global Head of Animal Health and Agriculture and lives in Okotoks, Alberta where he enjoys golfing, cooking and fishing.
+Kee is the senior leader of the Animal Agriculture team and lives in Okotoks, Alberta where he enjoys golfing, cooking and fishing.
+He has been inducted into the Cattle Feeders Hall of Fame and has previously received the American Association of Bovine Practitioner’s Practitioner of the Year award.

 What is your role?